 (2) upon which the Customer’s records pertaining to the Goods are held to inspect and copy the records.

 10.7 - The Supplier’s Right to Reclaim

-Subject to provisions of the PPSA, if any monies owing by the Customer to the Supplier are overdue the Supplier may by its employees or agents enter upon the Customer’s premises and recover and resell the Goods in which event the Supplier’s only obligation to the Customer will be to credit the Customer with the Contract Price stated in the invoice (excluding any delivery charges or other charges included in the invoice not directly related to the price of the Goods) and less, firstly, the Supplier’s costs incurred in exercising its rights pursuant to this clause 10.7 and, secondly, the Supplier’s reasonable estimate of any diminution in the value of the Goods below the Contract Price arising from their possession by the Customer.
+Subject to provisions of the PPSA, if any monies owing by the Customer to the Supplier are overdue the Supplier’s Personnel may enter upon the Customer’s premises and recover and resell the Goods in which event the Supplier’s only obligation to the Customer will be to credit the Customer with the Contract Price stated in the invoice (excluding any delivery charges or other charges included in the invoice not directly related to the price of the Goods) and less, firstly, the Supplier’s costs incurred in exercising its rights pursuant to this clause 10.7 and, secondly, the Supplier’s reasonable estimate of any diminution in the value of the Goods below the Contract Price arising from their possession by the Customer.

 11. Insolvency of Customer

 11.1 - When Breach Occurs

 If before property in the Goods passes, the Customer becomes insolvent for the purposes of the Bankruptcy Act or the Corporations Act 2001 or a receiver or manager of the whole or any part of the Customer’s business or property is appointed, the Contract for the sale of the Goods shall be deemed to be repudiated by the Customer and the repudiation to be accepted by the Supplier, subject at all times to the provisions of Part 5.3A of the Corporations Act 2001.

 Notwithstanding that a Customer may become insolvent, if the Supplier is at any time indebted to the Customer for any reason, the Supplier will be entitled to set-off the sum of that debt against any monies owed by the Customer under a contract.